AgnieszkaJezierska/ERPsystem-WoodlySystem/README.md

 (screenshot of ready website will be here)

-# ERP system aimed for carpentry
+# WoodlyDone - ERP system aimed for carpentry

 ## Description
 It is a humble project of ERP system for one-person company.
-Aimed for carpentry, because it is for my own hobby purposes, where after longer break I don't know where I stand.
-I want to keep all my carpentry data in one place.
+Aimed for carpentry, it is for my own hobby purposes, where after longer break I don't know where I stand.
+I want to keep all my carpentry data in one place and see what already is in stock and plan future projects or already began ones.

 ## General Information
 - stock control,